Sparsity promoting reconstructions via hierarchical prior models in diffuse optical tomography: Results and discussion

 \subsection{Convergence of the nonlinear IAS}

-Besides the effect of the hierarchical models on the MAP estimates, we also wanted to investigate the empirical convergence of the nonlinear IAS.
-The convergence was only inspected iteration-wise due to the changing amount of the (Gauss-Newton) inner iterations.
-Generally, the first few IAS iterations took more inner iterations, while this was quickly reduced to just a few.
-A single Gauss-Newton iteration too 10-30 seconds for the models with the uncorrelated Gaussian prior and 30-50 seconds with the difference prior.
-Updating part b), i.e., the variances during the IAS iterations took less than 0.1 seconds, which was neglectable compared to the total running time of a single IAS iteration.
-The total amount of inner iterations before reaching the stopping criteria varied between the used hyperparameters and hyperpriors.
-The models with the difference prior were observed to need more IAS and inner iterations than those with the uncorrelated Gaussian prior.
-Similarly, from hyperpriors, models with the inverse-gamma hyperprior reached the convergence fastest while with exponential hyperprior had the slowest convergence.
-The minimum amount of total inner iterations was 60, obtained with uncorrelated Gaussian prior utilizing inverse-gamma hyperpriors.
-Respectively, the maximum was 552 when the difference prior was used with exponential hyperpriors. \\ The convergence was observed for each MAP estimate with the intermediate hyperparameter values.
+Besides the effect of the hierarchical models on the MAP estimates, we also wanted to investigate the empirical convergence of the nonlinear IAS and how the inner iterations behave.
+We restrict the convergence investigation to the case of uncorrelated Gaussian prior. \\ A single Gauss-Newton iteration took 20-30 seconds for the models with the uncorrelated Gaussian prior and 40-60 seconds with the difference prior.
+Updating part b) of (\ref{eq:IAS_wh}) and \eqref{eq:ias_smoothness}, i.e., the variances during the IAS iterations took less than 0.1 seconds, which was neglectable compared to the total running time of a single IAS iteration. \\ Figure \ref{fig:inner_its} shows the number of inner iterations over nonlinear IAS iterations cumulatively when using uncorrelated Gaussian prior.
+From Figure \ref{fig:inner_its}, we see that the first IAS iterations generally took more inner iterations, while this was reduced to just a few in later IAS iterations.
+By comparing the \textit{low}, \textit{intermediate} and \textit{high} curves, we can notice that the number of required IAS iterations tends to increase when the penalty term induced by the hyperprior is weighted more.
+On the other hand, when fewer IAS iterations were needed, the IAS iterations required more inner iterations (sharper rises in Figure \ref{fig:inner_its}).
+The difference prior models were observed to need more IAS iterations than those with the uncorrelated Gaussian prior, while the required inner iterations had less deviation between IAS iterations.\\ The inner iterations of the difference prior model followed essentially the same trends as with the uncorrelated Gaussian prior.
+Nevertheless, the average number of inner iterations per IAS iteration was much higher than with the uncorrelated Gaussian prior.
+This is to be expected since we also needed to approximately solve the compatibility condition during each step.\\ The convergence was observed for each MAP estimate of uncorrelated Gaussian model with the intermediate hyperparameter values.
 That is, Figure \ref{fig:convergence} shows the convergence of the IAS, related to the MAP estimates shown in the middle columns of Figures \ref{fig:fig_wn} and \ref{fig:fig_smooth}.
 We also plotted a